 Market offering shoppers a chance to sit down with a drink and sample

 some of the products on offer on the stalls.

-TTW have taken on an allotment where volunteers can learn together how to grow food sustainably, using a permaculture approach.
+TTW have an allotment where volunteers can learn together how to grow food sustainably, using a permaculture approach.

 TTW volunteers helped Broomgrove school develop their vegetable patches

 in 2010 and gave some support to the football club temporary allotments

 The Station Community Garden began in 2010 when Off The Rails got the ok from Network Rail and Wendy Station Puss (RIP).
 Volunteers grow a range of organic fruit, veg, herbs and flowers to demonstrate how productive a small space can be.
 Harvests are often shared with passers by, commuters and station staff.